Read FSA Council News

 Report to Council

 A set of guidelines has been written so that the leadership of the Advent/Lenten lunches can be shared.
 For Advent 2017, the leads will be Dec 1 – Anne Cummings, Dec 8 – Merran Neville, Dec 15 – Ardath Finnbogason-Hill.
-We hope to solicit more volunteers to assist with lunches.
-Lunches will continue to be provided by B. Davison S. S.Access Database for Choral Library
+We thank, in advance, our group of volunteers who are assisting with the lunches.
+Lunches will continue to be provided by B. Davison S. S.

 Moving Chapel Organ to the Sanctuary